maucaro/gcpvmsnap/README.md

 ### Prerequisites

-- Access to a Google Cloud Platform (GCP) project with sufficient permissions to deploy to Google App Engine Flexible Environment.
+- Access to a Google Cloud Platform (GCP) project with sufficient permissions to deploy to Google App Engine Flexible Environment and/or Cloud Run.

 - Google Cloud SDK.